mcode/mcode-coverage-checker/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR includes the correct GH issue reference.
 - [ ] Comment added to the relevant GH issue(s) with a link to this PR
 - [ ] Code diff has been reviewed (it **does not** contain: additional white space, not applicable code changes, debug statements, etc.)
-- [ ] If UI changes have been made, Chrome Dev Tools Lighthouse accessibility test has been executed to ensure no 508 issues were introduced.
-- [ ] Tests are included and test edge cases
-- [ ] Tests have been run locally and pass
-- [ ] Test fixtures updated and documented as necessary

 @ACCT1 :
 - [ ] Code is maintainable and reusable, reuses existing code and infrastructure where appropriate, and accomplishes the task’s purpose
-- [ ] The tests appropriately test the new code, including edge cases
 - [ ] You have tried to break the code
-- [ ] If applicable, you have considered possible performance regressions
 - [ ] Tested all recommendations listed in the "Testing Recommendations" section.
 The application behaves as expected with this PR.